Exostellar/CloudMigration/migration/README.md

 # Migration
 Migration tool sets up Xen-blanket and the necessary network which would enable live VM migration between nodes across private and public clouds as well as across different public cloud providers.

-## Preparation
+## Requirements
 The following preparations are needed for running the scripts.
-1. The Xen-blanket in this project only supports CentOS7, hence it is necessary that you have CentOS7 environment for the first layer VM.
+* The setup scripts in this folder are only tested on CentOS-7, hence it is necessary that you first-layer VMs use CentOS-7;
-2. SELinux must be disabled;
+* SELinux must be disabled;
-3. Make sure to open udp port 655, it is needed for setting up vpn tunnels.
+* Make sure to open UDP port 655 for your VMs.
+It is needed for setting up VPN tunnels.
+On Amazon EC2, you need to configure security groups.
+On Google Compute Engine, you need to change the firewall rules for the network interface.
+* For the scripts of setting up VXLAN tunnels to work, you should download this repository to the same location across all your first-layer VMs.
+* The VPN created by these scripts uses static IP within `192.168.1.0/24`.
+Make sure that it does not conflict with your existing setup.

 ## Getting started
+The following steps are assuming that you are running the commands as the `root` user.

+### 1. Update `config.sh`:
+1. `TEMP`: The folder for putting temporal files.
+2. `IPSUFFIX`: Each first-layer VM should get an unique `IPSUFFIX`, which implies an unique VPN IP address.
+3. `guest_mtu`: MTU to use for the VPN.

-### Setup a controller
+### 2. Setup Xen-Blanket:
-1. Download the code to the controller, specify your configuration for the controller in config.sh.
-Make sure that IPSUFFIX=1.
-2. Then run setup_controller.sh.
+Run `setup_xenblanket.sh`.
+If successful, it will print out "All completed.
+Check grub before reboot!".
+Reboot the VM after verifying that the Grub has been updated to boot with the Xen hypervisor.

-### Setup xen-blanket and basic network on other nodes:
+### 3. Setup Open-vSwitch:
-1. Download the code to the VM, specify your configuration for each xen-blanket node in config.sh.
-2. Make sure that you are using unique IPSUFFIX for each node, and guest_mtu must be the same across the whole cluster.
-Otherwise they will have trouble communicating with each other. "platform" in config.sh specifies what driver we are going to install.
-Usually "xen" is for AWS and "kvm" for Google.
-3. Run setup_xenblanket_1.sh.
-Then reboot.
-4. Once xen-blanket works, run setup_xenblanket_2.sh.

-### Connect all nodes into the basic network:
+Run `setup_ovs.sh`.
+If successful, it will print out "ALL FINISHED."

+### 4. Setup VXLAN tunnels:
+After you have finished the previous steps on all the VMs you want to connect with a VPN, choose one of them as the controller to run the following scripts.
+You only need to run this script once on the controller.

-1. Propagate the controller's public key to all nodes(including itself), so that it can login to every node with the root account.
-Some nodes might disable root access.
+1. Propagate the controller's public key to all nodes(including itself), so that it can login to every node using the root account without a password.
+Some VMs might disable root access.
 You should enable it if you want to use the following scripts.
 2. On controller, modify network.conf.
 Follow the comment and examples there.
-3. Then on controller, run "python build_network.py".
+3. On controller, run "python build_network.py".
 It will login to each node and setup the tunnels.

-### Add customized init script
+### 5. Bridging to the physical network:
-If you want the network setup to work on boot in the future, you could add sample.service to /etc/systemd/system.
-And then run
+If you want to bridge the VPN to the physical network, you can just attach the physical NIC to the `brvif1.4` bridge created by the script:

 ```
-# systemctl daemon-reload
-# systemctl enable sample.service
-# systemctl start sample.service
+ovs-vsctl add-port brvif1.4 eth0
 ```

-### Configurate IP for Dom U
+### 6. Configurate IP for Dom U
-You need to configurate static IP for guest vms on xen-blanket.
+You need to configurate static IP for guest VMs on Xen-Blanket, and use the DOM-0 IP as the gateway.
 Here is a sample for CentOS.

 ```
 #/etc/sysconfig/network-scripts/ifcfg-eth0